-The moisture in the plant freezes, the ice crystals push out through the stem.
-At times more than a few ribbons of ice push out to make a flowerlike petal effect.
+The moisture in the plant freezes, and the ice crystals push out through the stem.
+At times, more than a few ribbons of ice push out to create a flowerlike petal effect.
 As long as the juices flow, air temperatures remain low and the plant is shaded from the sun, these ice crystals continue to form.
-The frostweed, Verbesinia virginica, commonly occurs in Texas, is one of the species of plants, which are capable of producing icy creations.
-This waist to shoulder-high plants grow in thick patches in the moist, shaded soil of river or creek bottoms and form heavy undergrowth in the shade of large trees.
+The frostweed, Verbesinia virginica, commonly occurring in Texas, is one of the species of plants, that are capable of producing icy creations.
+This waist-to-shoulder-high plant grows in thick patches in the moist, shaded soil of river or creek bottoms and forms heavy undergrowth in the shade of large trees.

 Frost Flowers